KernFerm/BubblesAI/readme.md

 ---

 ## 📦 Windows Installer

 **Latest Release:**

-- `BubblesAI Setup 1.0.0.exe` (93 MB)
+- `BubblesAI Setup 1.0.0.exe` (size may vary)
 - Built: December 1, 2025
 - Location: `dist` folder after build
+- SHA-256: `6B022835DE979B22E84CD9E3BA41AA458734592E10C7F2B9E25E5268E5A2D3EB`

 **How to Install:**
-1. Double-click `BubblesAI Setup 1.0.0.exe` to start installation.
+1. Double-click `BubblesAI Setup 1.0.0.msi` to start installation.
 2. Follow the on-screen instructions.
-3. Application will auto launch.
-4. After install, BubblesAI will be created in your Start Menu or Desktop shortcut.
+3. After install, launch BubblesAI from your Start Menu or Desktop shortcut.

 **How to Share:**
-- You only need to share the installer file (`BubblesAI Setup 1.0.0.exe`).
+- You only need to share the MSI installer file (`BubblesAI Setup 1.0.0.msi`).
 - No need to send extra folders or files.

 ---